ryanascherr/horiseon/README.md

 ## Features

--Semantic HTML
--Responsiveness.
+This website features semantic HTML as well as responsive design.
 The page has 2 break points (992px and 768px) and will display nicely across any size screen.

 ## Credits